tuiwidgets/tuiwidgets/doc/ZWindow.rst

       The close event that is sent uses ``skipChecks`` as checks to skip.

       If the window is closed the window is set to invisible.
-      If the :cpp:enumerator:`Tui::ZWindow::Option::DeleteOnClose` option is set, the windows is also deleted using :cpp:func:`QObject::deleteLater`.
+      If the :cpp:enumerator:`Tui::ZWindow::Option::DeleteOnClose` option is set, the window is also deleted using :cpp:func:`QObject::deleteLater`.

    **Protected Functions**